-CRIMINAL JUSTICE PROGRAM
+JUSTICE INVOLVED INDIVIDUALS PROGRAM

-The mission of the Criminal Justice Program is to provide effective assessment and treatment services to people who have been or are currently involved with the court or corrections system.
+The mission of the Justice Involved Individuals Program is to provide effective assessment and treatment services to people who have been or are currently involved with the court or corrections system.
 Our aim is to enhance their ability to function effectively in the community, re-enter the community successfully and reduce the risk of committing additional crimes.
 We implement ethical and best practice models of treatment to help meet these goals.

-- Deliver specialized outpatient services in our Randolph, Bradford and Wilder sites. - Provide psychosocial assessments, individual therapy, specialized group therapy, family education, and support groups consistent with best practices. - Provide programming that is gender, culture and trauma sensitive. - Develop collaborative relationships with clients to help them reach identified treatment goals. - Incorporate interdisciplinary treatment planning to help clients take full responsibility for their crimes and gain the support needed to function successfully in the community. - Collaboration with community resources to ensure clients receive continuity of care and all services needed to function effectively in their communities.
+- Deliver specialized outpatient services in our Randolph, Bradford and Wilder sites. - Provide psychosocial assessments, individual therapy, specialized group therapy, family education, and support groups consistent with best practices. - Provide programming that is gender, culture and trauma sensitive. - Develop collaborative relationships with clients to help them reach identified treatment goals. - Incorporate interdisciplinary treatment planning to help clients take full responsibility for their crimes and gain the support needed to function successfully in the community, and reduce risk of re-offending. - Collaboration with community resources to ensure clients receive continuity of care and all services needed to function effectively in their communities.

 - Screening

 - Assessment

 - Individual Therapy

 - Group Therapy

 - Sex Offender Treatment Groups

 - Domestic Violence Accountability Program

 - Anger Management

 - Victim's Support

 - Case Management